 The walk to Winifred Falls

 You begin on a wide and stony fire trail.
-It is lined with trees on either side but it’s not particularly inspiring.
+It is lined with trees on either side, but the trees sadly don’t offer any shade.

 Arriving at Winifred Falls